stringparser/batch-these/readme.md

   batch.data.push(chunk);
 };
 ```
-the batch `data` property is passed as the first argument to the `batch.these` callback.

 `batch.store()` returns the current `storer`.

 #### batch.filter([callback])

-`callback` decides how the chunks are accumulated.
+Decides how the chunks are accumulated.
 The default is

 ```js
 function batchFilter(batch, caller){